 -

-Sharpen Your Legal Aptitude and Reasoning Skills:
+Legal Aptitude and Reasoning Skills

 -

-Focus on Accuracy and Time Management:
+Focus on Accuracy and Time Management

-Subject-Specific Tips for the Last Lap
+Subject-Specific Tips

-Legal Aptitude and Legal Reasoning |
+| Legal Aptitude and Legal Reasoning |

 Focus on understanding legal maxims and their application.
-Practice hypothetical scenarios and case laws.
+Practice imaginative scenarios and case laws.
 Review important legal maxims, constitutional provisions, landmark judgments, and recent legal developments. |

-General Knowledge and Current Affairs |
+| General Knowledge and Current Affairs |

 Quickly revise important national and international events of the past year, focusing on legal and socio-political developments.
 Focus on the last 6 months of national and international events.
 Also, revise static GK topics like history, economics, and science. |

 Practice different types of puzzles and reasoning questions.
 Focus on identifying patterns and drawing logical inferences.
 Practice reasoning questions, focusing on inferences, conclusions, and pattern identification.
-Review previous years' question papers and mock tests. |
+Review previous question papers from previous year. |

-English |
+| English |

 Review basic grammar rules, vocabulary, and comprehension techniques.
 Practice reading passages and answering related questions.
 Brush up on grammar rules, vocabulary (synonyms, antonyms, error spotting, spelling), and comprehension. |

-Mathematics (for 5-year LLB) |
+| Mathematics (for 5-year LLB) |

 Focus on basic concepts from grades 6-10, particularly percentages, profit & loss, and time-speed-distance problems. |